tomaallen/Synchrony_Detection-1/README.md

 For each participant file, 3 graphs (for the 3 epochs contained in the .txt file) are built and the graph metrics of Strength and Density are computed. <br>
 In each graph the body key-points represent the graph nodes and the connectivity values (weighted graph) are the graph edges.
 All the matrices are not symmetrical but directional. <br>
-The final outputs are two .txt files (GraphMetrics_baby-mom and GraphMetrics_mom-baby) containing the Density and Strength values for each epoch for each participant couple.
+The final outputs are two .txt/.csv files (GraphMetrics_baby-mom and GraphMetrics_mom-baby) containing the Density and Strength values for each epoch for each participant couple.